gbv/coli-conc.gbv.de/en/coli-ana.md

 #### Where do I find details to each Concept?

-Details about every element of a built number are shown on mouseover.
+Details about each element of a built number are displayed on mouseover.

 #### How do I access the rules applied in the analysis of a built number?